litebird/litebird_sim/docs/source/tutorial.rst

 The next interesting stuff happens when we instantiate a :class:`.Simulation` object::

-  sim = lbs.Simulation(base_path="./tut01")
+  sim = lbs.Simulation(base_path="./tut01", random_seed=12345,)

-Creating a :class:`.Simulation` object makes a lot of complicated things happen beyond the scenes.
-In this short example, what happens is the following:
+Creating a :class:`.Simulation` object makes a lot of complicated things happen behind the scenes.
+For example, the mandatory parameter ``random_seed`` is used to build a random number generator useful for generating noise.
+In this short example, the important things are the following:

 1. The code checks if a directory named ``tut01`` exists; if not, it is created.